therealdannzor/abrahm/README.md

 # Abrahm Chain
 Abrahm is a permissioned Rust blockchain created for educational purposes.
 It is inspired by the [go-ethereum](https://github.com/ethereum/go-ethereum) and [diem](https://github.com/diem/diem) clients.
 A similarity with Ethereum is that it uses the account-based transaction model, mainly for simplicity.
 Transaction finality is handled through PBFT consensus (Castro and Liskov, 1999).
 Diem has been used as a reference to better understand designs of Rust blockchains and as an example of how to produce excellent documentation.
 A significant part of the drive for this project is to implement the PBFT three-phase consensus protocol from its specification and connect it to the other modules of a blockchain system.

-Due to the wide scope, building a functional blockchain from scratch, certain trade-offs has been done.
+Due to the wide scope, building a functional blockchain from scratch, several trade-offs have been done.
 The goals have been boiled down to the essentials and the non-goals are many.

 ### Goal (Implementation features)